-A: Patient care is directed by seven attending physicians, four in outpatient clinics at the SCCA, two at inpatient floors of the University of Washington Medical Center, and one at Children's Hospital and Regional Medical Center.
+A: Patient care is directed by seven attending physicians, four in outpatient clinics at Fred Hutch, two at inpatient floors of the University of Washington Medical Center, and one at Children's Hospital and Regional Medical Center.

 Q: At any one time, how many other people are involved in taking care of transplant patients?